myles-lewis/cellGeometry/README.md

                   dual_mean = TRUE, cores = 2)
 ```

-Here we have removed 3 cell clusters which overlap too much with other cell
-clusters and are therefore difficult to deconvolute.

 The `dual_mean` argument only needs to be set for the purpose of the simulation
 later.
 Most users do not need to set this.
 It calculates both the standard mean
 gene expression, which is mean(log2(counts +1)), as well as the arithmetic mean